WaveBlocks/WaveBlocksND/_sources/manual/ch1_s2_compute_data.txt

                             The configuration parameter file.
       -r [RESULTSPATH], --resultspath [RESULTSPATH]
                             Path where to put the results.
-      -et, --eigentransform
+      -noet, --noeigentransform
-                            Transform the data into the eigenbasis before computing norms.
+                            Disable transformation of data into the eigenbasis before computing norms.

 Eigentransformations
 ~~~~~~~~~~~~~~~~~~~~